 - Kitchen gadgets you’ll need: A large sheet pan, mixing bowls, measuring cups and spoons, a whisk to sift together the dry ingredients, a sharp knife and chopping board, a pastry brush and a large pan for baking.

 - Due to the fresh peaches, it’s best to prepare this scone dough and bake it the same day.

-- That said, the dough performs best when it's chilled before baking so, you can prepare them several hours in advance, cover and chill until you're ready to bake.
+- That said, the dough performs best when it’s chilled before baking, so you can prepare them several hours in advance, then cover and chill until you’re ready to bake them.

 - The dough for these scones is tender and the juices from the peaches will cause it to spread.
 It’s best to bake them side by side.

 - After baking, use a sharp knife to define the scones edges, cutting apart as needed.

 - You can also freeze this dough for make ahead preparation.
 When doing so, cut into wedges and freeze separately or freeze the dough in a disk.
 The wedges you can bake from frozen adding a few minutes to the baking time.

 - You can cut the butter into the dry ingredients with a food processor using the pulse function.
 Once the it looks like cornmeal, add the liquid and pulse just until the dough comes together.

 - You could add fresh lemon or orange zest to the batter to expand the flavor profile.
 I recommend using 1-2 tablespoon of fresh zest but, feel free to add more or less, should you desire.